Optional

 listeners array for the event named eventName

 .
-No checks are
+No checks

-made to see if the listener
+are made to see if the listener

 has already been added.
-Multiple

-calls passing the same combination of eventName
+Multiple calls passing the same combination of

 listener